-All around the park are stations for the Yosemite Shuttle, which is free and accessible via ramp.
+All around the park are stations for the Yosemite Shuttle, which is free and accessible via a ramp.
 If looking for an organized tour you pay for (other than the one described above at Mariposa Grove) then try either the open-air tram or the Grand Tour.
-The Grand Tours runs once a day and takes visitors around the Yosemite Valley Floor, to Glacier Point and the Mariposa Grove.
+The Grand Tours runs once a day and takes visitors around the Yosemite Valley Floor, Glacier Point, and the Mariposa Grove.
 The Grand Tour operates in an enclosed shuttle with a lift.

 The open-air tram takes you around the Yosemite Valley Floor and to either Tuolumne Meadows or Glacier Point.
 This tour requires an external ramp, so notifying the staff when purchasing the tickets is a must.
 This tour runs every 2 hours.
 Both tours depart from the Yosemite Lodge.
-You can purchase tickets at either the Yosemite Lodge, Curry Village or by calling 209-372-4386.
+You can purchase tickets at either the Yosemite Lodge, Curry Village, or by calling 209-372-4386.

 Where to Eat?

-In Yosemite there are not many places to eat.
-During the day, the Mountain Room Restaurant by the Yosemite Lodge isn’t open; only for dinner and is a one of two fine dining options in Yosemite.
-The other is the Awhanee Hotel, which is open for breakfast, lunch and dinner and is as fine dining as you can get in Yosemite.
+In Yosemite, there are not many places to eat.
+During the day, the Mountain Room Restaurant by the Yosemite Lodge isn’t open; only for dinner and is one of two fine dining options in Yosemite.
+The other is the Ahwahnee Hotel, which is open for breakfast, lunch and dinner and is as fine dining as you can get in Yosemite.
 The food court at the Yosemite Lodge was always an option or there are a few selections at Curry Village from buffets to fresh-baked pizza to Mexican take-out, all within steps of one another.

-At the Yosemite Village there are a few choices including getting a premade sandwich, wrap, sushi, salad or tons of snacks at the General Store, something from the Village Grill or Degan’s Deli.
+At the Yosemite Village, there are a few choices including getting a premade sandwich, wrap, sushi, salad or tons of snacks at the General Store, something from the Village Grill or Degan’s Deli.
 A sandwich sounded right on the money and patiently waited in line to be served; there is almost always a line.
-Degan’s Deli is open in the morning too, serving breakfast items, which is convenient if you want to get a sandwich early to take with you on day trip adventure.
+Degan’s Deli is open in the morning too, serving breakfast items, which is convenient if you want to get a sandwich early to take with you on a day trip adventure.
 It cost about $20 for two sandwiches and two bags of chips.
 The deli also had to-go breakfast items and snacks.

 Where to Stay?

-From luxury accommodations to tent camping, Yosemite has all kind of options for travelers.
+From luxury accommodations to tent camping, Yosemite has all kinds of options for travelers.
 Every single option is also accessible.
 Here is an article that gives you an overview with links to places to stay.
 At Curry Village alone you will find different accessible accommodations.
 Also, see this review for the Yosemite Lodge on the Valley Floor, the Tenaya Lodge right outside the park gate, and Yosemite Bug Resort off Highway 140.